Rolando Cruz case: Further appeals and release

-Aftermath
+Trial and acquittal of the investigators

 Following a grand jury proceeding, the DuPage County State's Attorney office indicted seven DuPage County law enforcement officials, Thomas Knight and two other prosecutors, and four sheriff's deputies, in December 1996 on 47 charges of conspiracy to convict Cruz despite being aware of exculpatory evidence.
 They were charged with perjury and obstruction of justice.

 The indictment rested on two main points.
 The first was that two detectives had testified that Cruz had told them that he had had a "vision" of the murder that contained details known only to the killer.
 This material was never recorded or included in any police report but was "endorsed and perpetuated by the prosecutors."
 Secondly, they said prosecutors had concealed Brian Dugan's confession while knowing that it included accurate, private details related to the crimes, which indicated that he had committed the deeds.
 In April 1999, the trial of the "DuPage Seven" began.
-In June 1999, each of the seven officials was declared acquitted by Judge William Kelly.
+All seven officials were ultimately acquitted.

+The defendants were acquitted after presenting evidence that Cruz's confession may have actually truthful.
+The judge instructed the jury that DNA evidence could not be conclusory about whether the crime was committed by one person.
+According to Cruz's confession, he did not rape or murder Jeanine Nicarico.
+He was involved in the burglary and present during the kidnapping.
+Cruz and Dugan lived on the same block at the time of the murder.